What causes cold sores?

 Fever usually accompanies cold sores, and the common flu virus can also reactivate the cold sore virus.
 Getting your skin sunburned might also trigger cold sores.

-Cold Sores – Treatment
+Treatments for Cold Sores

 What do you do when you have cold sores?
 How do you treat them?